 The first radio stations in our market, Philadelphia, had to find the way; the direction in which broadcasting would travel.

 February 8, 1922 saw the federal licensing of the first station in the city, WGL (the 42nd licensed station in the country).
 Within a half year, another half dozen stations would hit the airwaves and one of them would be WCAU.
-The Bureau of Navigation, Radio Division of the United States Department of Commerce, licensed them.
+At the time, The Bureau of Navigation, Radio Division of the United States Department of Commerce, licensed them.

 The first record we can find of a listed broadcast is Tuesday, May 30, 1922.
 This is generally accepted as their first day of broadcast.
 Their schedule that day was from 7:30 pm until 10 pm.
 That day's programming started at 7:30 with sporting results.
 Then at 9 pm, there were piano selections played by Richard Myers.
 At 9:30, there were violin tunes by Thomas Barker.
 In 1990, a newspaper article gave the date of the first WCAU broadcast as May 22, 1922.
 We have never been able to independently confirm that.
+In fact, a WCAU document dated June 4, 1938 says that the station came on the air in 1921.
+That is incorrect as verified by federal government records.

 Our research has also determined that WCAU scheduled the dedication of its "new" City Line Avenue building on May 27, 1952.
 At that time, they referred to it as the station's "30th birthday."
 However, since Bill Paley, chairman of CBS was there, the birthdate may have been approximated for convenience.